Y-sektionen/wpManySiteAdmin/README.md

 CYD-poolen - wp-cli
 ===========

-Scripts for simplified installation, maintaining and ending/deletion of Wordpress sites.
+Scripts for simplified installation, maintainance and ending/deletion of Wordpress sites.
+Installs Active Directory (AD) plugin for Wordpress as well since AD is used at LiU.

 ## License